CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 - Be careful that there aren't any obvious places a design pattern should have been applied that your group forgot to mention.

 ### Packaging Strategies
-A brief description of which packaging strategies you considered, which you decided to use, and why.
+*A brief description of which packaging strategies you considered, which you decided to use, and why.*

+We decided to use the 'packaging by layer' strategy since we have distinct pages for each layer.

 ### Use of Github Features
-Did your group make an effort to use some of the various features of GitHub to facilitate development of your code?
+*Did your group make an effort to use some of the various features of GitHub to facilitate development of your code?*
-- Issues?
-- Actions?
+*- Issues?*
+*- Actions?*
-- Pull Requests?
+*- Pull Requests?*

+We've mostly used Pull Requests as we worked on different branches for each person and then merged later after discussing with other people.

 ### Code Style and Documentation
 Are there any warnings when the code is opened in IntelliJ?